XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/HotelList.md

     </Hotel>
 ~~~

-Please note that for the same hotel, the internal code of each provider
-is different, but the Giata code stays the same.
-Giata system it is an
-external company that does an generic mapping of all of the hotels
+Please note that for the same hotel, the internal code of each supplier is different, but the Giata code stays the same.
+Giata system it is an external company that does a generic mapping of all of the hotels information.
-information.

 **AvailDestination & GeographicDestination:**

-Please note that the code for these parameters needs to be the lowest
-destination level.
-And these values are available in the
+Please note that the code for these parameters needs to be the lowest destination level and these values are available in
-AvailDestinationTree & GeographicDestinationTree call respectively.
+AvailDestinationTree & GeographicDestinationTree respectively.